mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 prefix and then selecting the shortest.
 A candidate solution for a prefix is the shortest suffix that is made of all and only the allowed letters.
 There may not be a candidate solution for every prefix.
-For example, consider the candidates for string `aabxbcbaaccb` in the following diagram.
+For example, consider the candidates for string `aabbxbbcaab` in the following diagram.

 <img src="/assets/2017.04.01.candidates.jpg" alt="Candidates" style="width:50%; display: block; margin-left: auto; margin-right: auto;" />